 Mean score of companies in the Hospitality industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Jollibee Foods Corporation reported total carbon emissions of approximately 338,185,800 kg CO2e, comprising about 63,066,800 kg CO2e from Scope 1 and about 275,119,000 kg CO2e from Scope 2 emissions.
-In 2023, the company recorded total emissions of about 2,062,690,300 kg CO2e, with Scope 1 emissions at approximately 1,769,732,200 kg CO2e and Scope 2 emissions at about 293,557,100 kg CO2e.
-The 2022 emissions data indicates a total of about 486,900,000 kg CO2e, with Scope 1 emissions of approximately 46,300,000 kg CO2e and Scope 2 emissions of about 440,560,000 kg CO2e.
-Notably, the company has not disclosed any Scope 3 emissions data.
-Jollibee Foods has not set specific reduction targets or initiatives as part of the Science Based Targets initiative (SBTi) or other climate pledges.
-The absence of documented reduction targets suggests a need for further commitment to climate action within the industry context.
-Overall, Jollibee Foods Corporation's emissions data reflects significant operational impacts, particularly in Scope 1 and 2 categories, highlighting the importance of developing comprehensive strategies to address carbon emissions and enhance sustainability efforts.
+This data reflects their global operations.
+In 2023, the company recorded total emissions of about 2,063,490,200 kg CO2e, with Scope 1 emissions at approximately 1,769,732,200 kg CO2e and Scope 2 emissions at about 293,557,100 kg CO2e.
+In the Philippines, Jollibee's emissions for 2022 were reported at approximately 486,900,000 kg CO2e, with Scope 1 emissions of about 46,300,000 kg CO2e and Scope 2 emissions of around 440,560,000 kg CO2e.
+The company has not disclosed any Scope 3 emissions data.
+Despite the significant emissions figures, Jollibee Foods has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+The absence of documented reduction targets indicates a potential area for improvement in their climate commitments.
+Overall, Jollibee Foods Corporation's emissions data highlights the scale of their carbon footprint, particularly in the context of their operations in the Philippines and globally, while also underscoring the need for more robust climate action strategies.

 Access structured emissions data, company-specific emission factors, and source documents